-BILL NO. BL2017-1037 (VANREECE, BEDNE, & ELROD) - This ordinance would abandon an existing sanitary sewer main and sanitary sewer manhole and easements and would accept a new sanitary sewer main and sanitary manholes and easements for properties located at 903 and 905 Curdwood Boulevard.
+BILL NO. BL2017-1037 (VANREECE, BEDNE, & ELROD) - This ordinance would abandon existing sanitary sewer main, a sanitary sewer manhole and easements and accept new sanitary sewer main, sanitary manholes and any associated easements for properties located at 903 and 905 Curdwood Boulevard.